St Helen’s, Sefton

 Fifth Sunday Morning prayer (Modern)

 St Helen’s church has a rich heritage of faith, being a site of Christian worship for over 850 years.
-It is one of the oldest churches on Merseyside and is the only grade 1 listed building in Sefton.
+It is one of the oldest churches on Merseyside and is one of only two Grade 1 listed buildings in Sefton

 With its spire standing tall over the local countryside, St Helens is a familiar landmark, bearing witness to the faith of generations past.
 It is also a beacon of prayer for our world now, a living, worshipping community, a place for pilgrimage and exploration.

-Our pattern of services draws on that sense of being both a historic and living church, with a historic and living faith, and services using both the traditional language of the Book of Common Prayer and the more modern language of Common Worship.
+Our pattern of services draws on that sense of being both a historic and living church, with a historic and living faith, and services using the more modern language of Common Worship.

 The entrance and nave (main worship area) of St Helen’s church are all one one level, although we advise those with mobility issues to take care – the historic ancient floor is a little uneven in places.